Craft Cruises™ Instructors

 Barry Klein resides in Tarzana, California.

-Beth Brown-Reinsel has been involved in many facets of the fiber arts industry.
-Although Beth is a spinner, basket weaver, dyer, knitter, yarn shop and mail order business owner, author, and knitwear designer, teaching is her passion.
+Beth Brown-Reinsel has been involved in many facets of the fiber arts industry and loves cruising the world.
+Although Beth is a spinner, basket weaver, dyer, knitter, business owner, author, and knitwear designer, teaching is her passion.

 Bobbi Daniels is an outgoing and inspirational fiber artists who runs Raven Frog Fiber producing hand spun and hand dyed yarns in Alaska.
 Join Craft Cruises and Bobbi Daniels on a knitting or spinning cruise or visit her for dying demonstrations while taking one of our Alaska cruises.